calbert-hall/java-hackathon/README.md

    * `git clone https://github.com/calbert-hall/java-hackathon`, or download as a Zip file and unzip.

-2. Navigate to just cloned folder tutorial-selenium-java-basic.
+2. Navigate to just cloned folder java_hackathon.

-3. Get an API key by logging into Applitools > Person Icon > My API Key
+3. Get an API key by logging into Applitools > Person Icon > My API Key.

-4. Open in any editor file src\test\java\com\applitools\quickstarts\BasicDemo.java  and set your ApiKey in string 'config.setApiKey("...")' (or comment the string and set APPLITOOLS_API_KEY environment variable)
+4. Open in any editor file src\test\java\com\applitools\quickstarts\BasicDemo.java  and set your ApiKey in string 'config.setApiKey("...")' (or comment the string and set APPLITOOLS_API_KEY environment variable).

-5. Run 'mvn -Dtest=BasicDemo test' or click the 'Run' button in Eclipse/IntelliJ
+5. Run 'mvn -Dtest=BasicDemo test' or click the 'Run' button in Eclipse/IntelliJ.

 6. If you want to run example from IDE perform next steps: